pantheon-systems/documentation/source/content/guides/new-dashboard/workspace-billing/02-subscriptions.md

 ### Change Billing Cadence

 You can select either an annual or a monthly billing cadence.
-Click the [Site Billing](/site-billing) tab of the New Dashboard, to transfer site ownership and payment responsibility.
+Click the [Site Billing](/site-billing) tab of the New Dashboard to transfer site ownership and payment responsibility.

 #### Roles & Permissions

-The permission to manage a site's plan is granted only to the roles of **Site Owner**.
+The permission to manage a site's plan is granted only to the role of **Site Owner**.
 Other roles do not have access to change the site plan.
 For more information, refer to [Role-Based Permissions & Change Management](/change-management/#site-level-roles-and-permissions).

 If you need to assume site and billing ownership, the current Site Owner must [transfer it to you directly](/site-billing#transfer-ownership-and-billing-for-this-site).